tanaysh7/FacialClustering/README.md

 ## Facial Clustering in Images
-Group images with detected faces doing minimum comparisons and flag faces with not enough similarity for feedback.
+- Groups images with detected faces doing minimum comparisons and flag faces with not enough similarity for feedback.
+- Deletes dupicate images